kradical/DPC/README.md

 (note that by menu i dont necessarily mean gui. as long as you can easily access the different options and receive prompts and instructions telling you how to use the program, it will probably be fine)

-HARD:

-1 - guessing game

-we all know the classic "guessing game" with higher or lower prompts. lets do a role reversal; you create a program that will guess numbers between 1-100, and respond appropriately based on whether users say that the number is too high or too low.
-Try to make a program that can guess your number based on user input and great code!

 215 -

 When we computer programmers learn all about how computers sort lists of numbers, we are usually taught about sorting algorithms like Quicksort and Heapsort.
 There is, however, an entirely different model for how computers can sort numbers called sorting networks.
 Sorting networks are very useful for implementing sorting in hardware, and they have found a use for designing sorting algorithms in GPUs.
 Today, we are going to explore these strange and fascinating beasts.